agaric/getresponse_forms/README.txt

-Create pages and blocks for subscribing to MailChimp lists anywhere on your Drupal site.
-This module requires the [Entity module](http://www.drupal.org/project/entity).
+Create blocks for subscribing to GetResponse lists anywhere on your Drupal site.
+This module requires the [GetResponse module](http://www.drupal.org/project/getresponse).

 ## Installation

-1. Enable the MailChimp Signup module and the Entity Module
+1. Enable the GetResponse Forms module and the Entity Module

 2. If you haven't done so already, add a list in your MailChimp account.
 You can follow these directions provided by MailChimp on how to